mathman93/RoombaCI-Clemson/README.md

 # RoombaCI-Clemson
-Creative Inquiry Project on Swarm Robotics with Arduino-controlled Roombas.
+Creative Inquiry Project on Pulse Coupled Oscillators applied to Swarm Robotics with Arduino-controlled Roombas.

 Welcome to the Roomba Creative Inquiry Project at Clemson University under the direction of Dr. Yongqiang Wang.
 We will be using GitHub to organize and manage our Arduino code and files for the project.